-Maura had spent five days in Greifswald, North Germany, sorting out the paperwork and insurance for our new car, a BMW 320d Estate.
+Maura had spent five days in Greifswald, North Germany, sorting out the paperwork and insurance for our BMW 320d Estate.

 Our Europe Road Trip – Ten Countries in 10 Nights Map